-None of the Independent Directors’ tenure has exceeded a cumulative term of nine (9) years, except for Mr Tan En Chong, the Independent Non-Executive Director of the Company, who had completed the 9-year tenure.
-The Board has vide the NC reviewed and assessed the performance and independence of Mr Tan En Chong and was of the opinion that his length of service on the Board does not in any way interfere with his exercise of impartial and independent judgement.
-Mr Tan En Chong continues exercising strong independent judgement, in expressing his views and deliberating issues objectively, besides seeking clarification and challenging Management on the conduct of the Group’s business and other issues raised at various Board and Board Committee meetings.
-Moreover, the insight and knowledge of the Group’s various core business operations acquired by Mr Tan En Chong during his tenure of office would continue to enable him to discharge the duties and role as an Independent Director effectively.
-The NC and the Board appreciate the benefits of the experience and stability brought by Mr Tan En Chong due to his long-service on the Board, he will be able to serve the interest of the Company and its shareholders.
-As such, the NC and the Board would like to recommend and retain Mr Tan En Chong as an Independent Director.
-The Board will seek the approval of the shareholders at the forthcoming Annual General Meeting (“AGM”) for Mr Tan En Chong to continue as an Independent Director and Chairman of the Company.
+None of the Independent Directors’ tenure has exceeded a cumulative term of nine (9) years, except for Mr Tan En Chong and Tan Sri Dato’ Seri Mohamad Noor Bin Abdul Rahim, the Independent Non-Executive Directors of the Company, who had completed the 9-year tenure.
+The Board has vide the NC reviewed and assessed the performance and independence of Mr Tan En Chong and Tan Sri Dato’ Seri Mohamad Noor Bin Abdul Rahim and was of the opinion that their length of service on the Board does not in any way interfere with their exercise of impartial and independent judgement.
+Mr Tan En Chong and Tan Sri Dato’ Seri Mohamad Noor Bin Abdul Rahim continue exercising strong independent judgement, in expressing their views and deliberating issues objectively, besides seeking clarification and challenging Management on the conduct of the Group’s business and other issues raised at various Board and Board Committee meetings.
+Moreover, the insight and knowledge of the Group’s various core business operations acquired by Mr Tan En Chong and Tan Sri Dato’ Seri Mohamad Noor Bin Abdul Rahim during their tenure of office would continue to enable them to discharge the duties and role as Independent Directors effectively.
+The NC and the Board appreciate the benefits of the experience and stability brought by Mr Tan En Chong and Tan Sri Dato’ Seri Mohamad Noor Bin Abdul Rahim due to their long-service on the Board, they will be able to serve the interest of the Company and its shareholders.
+As such, the NC and the Board would like to recommend and retain Mr Tan En Chong and Tan Sri Dato’ Seri Mohamad Noor Bin Abdul Rahim as Independent Directors.
+The Board will seek the approval of the shareholders at the forthcoming Annual General Meeting (“AGM”) for Mr Tan En Chong and Tan Sri Dato’ Seri Mohamad Noor Bin Abdul Rahim to continue as an Independent Director and Independent Chairman of the Company.

 Committees Established by the Board